 An interest-free monthly payment plan is administered by Higher One's Tuition Pay.
 Brochures are available from the Business or Financial Aid Office.
 Or you may visit www.TuitionPaymentPlan.com or call 1-800-635-0120 for more information.
 There is an enrollment fee.

 This loan gives a parent the opportunity to apply for loans to help pay for their student's education.
 Parents will complete a Parent Plus Loan application and Parental Master Promissory Note at www.StudentLoans.gov.
-The parental PIN from the FAFSA form, name, social security number, and birth date are used to log in to the website.
+Log in using the parental FSA username and password.
 A credit check is required.

 The interest rate is set each year by Department of Education and repayment begins 60 pays after the final disbursement.
 Deferral options are available.